-Consulting costs have increased significantly starting in FY18 to address increased MS4 program requirements.
-The Town has made great strides in meeting our compliance goals, but the costs have been substantial.
-These costs have been uneven year-to-year, and may ultimately level off, but we are still in the relatively early stages of establishing the necessary structural aspects of foundation of our local program.
+Consulting costs increased significantly starting in FY18 to address increased MS4 program requirements.
+The Town has made great strides in meeting our compliance goals, but the costs remain substantial.
+These costs have been uneven year-to-year, and have declined on balance, but we are still in the relatively early stages of establishing the necessary structural aspects of the foundation of our local program.
 It cannot be overemphasized how sprawling and expensive MS4 compliance has become.